-Augustin Katz, William Basinski → Unentitled (study for a room)
+Augustin Katz & William Basinski → Unentitled (study for a room)

-Curated by Guillaume Blanc Marianne
+Curated by Guillaume Blanc-Marianne

 Augustin Katz